As an Amazon Associate we earn from qualifying purchases.

 But, one of the dangers of cooking ribs in this fashion is the bones.
 Nothing will spoil your day more than waiting hours for ribs only to find out your bag was punctured, and you’ve been cooking a really weak soup this whole time because water has filled the bag.

-We had a similar fiasco happen back on Valentine’s Day 2019 with a dry rub 2 pound bone-in ribeye that ripped the bag, and it was devastating!
+I had a similar fiasco happen back on Valentine’s Day 2019 with a dry rub 2 pound bone-in ribeye that ripped the bag, and it was devastating!
 Let’s just say it took me a long time to salvage that meal.

 As a simple solution though, double bag it, especially if it has bones!
 You could also try using a sous vide bag, which is specifically meant to use in a sous vide water bath.
 I have yet to try this, but they probably work better than Ziploc bags.

-Our recommendation is to avoid herbs in the rub, as they won’t help develop bark during the final bake.
+My recommendation is to avoid herbs in the rub, as they won’t help develop bark during the final bake.
 They are also prone to burning or falling off (taking flavor with them), and can even suck up critical amounts of juice from your ribs.

 What Pairs with Sous Vide Ribs?

-For me, this is a total barbecue meal even though we’re using a sous vide bath rather than a gas grill to cook.
+For me, this is a total barbecue meal even though I’m using a sous vide bath rather than a gas grill to cook.
 That means the staple sides are a variation of garlic mashed potatoes, baked beans, creamed corn, corn on the cob, coleslaw, and french fries.

 It goes without saying, but BBQ sauce also goes with this sous vide recipe.
 While you can spread barbecue sauce on the ribs after they’re done cooking, I recommend basting the cooked ribs in the sauce to get a nice crust.
 This way, you have tender ribs with a nice crunch as you bite into the BBQ ribs.
 When your ribs go in the oven, you can use aluminum foil to cover them, but it’s not required.